BTD FAQ: How To Get Volume In Your Hair?

 My favorite round brush right now is (still) this Olivia Garden one (I like how I’m able to GRIP my hair with it because it has thick bristles) for my whole head and then this DryBar one for the hairs around my face.

-As for hair dryers, I’ve been using this hair dryer by SAGA II (linking to Amazon bc that’s the only place I can find it) for the last year.
+As for hair dryers, I’ve been using the DryBar one for the last year.
 I don’t think it really matter which dryer you use, AS LONG AS it’s a professional grade one and has one of those nose-like things on the end.
-I REALLY want to try out the DryBar one – do any of y’all use it? and I love a lot of people love the T3 hair dryers but I’ve had 3 and they keep breaking on me and I’m SO over it….anyone else? (they’re great otherwise though!)
+I know a lot of people love the T3 hair dryers but I’ve had 3 and they keep breaking on me and I’m SO over it….anyone else? (they’re great otherwise though!)

 Tip No. 3 – Use Lots of Hair Spray + Texturizing Spray